 Thank you very much.

-And it was appalling to me because they've been doing that since the election of 2008, and every day thereafter, since the administration was inaugurated and sworn in.
+And it was appalling to me because they've been doing that since the election of 2008 and every day thereafter since the administration was inaugurated and sworn in.

-So I'm asking myself, why do these people who have the bully pulpit at their disposal and who can go to any print source or any broadcast source and get all the time they want, have to use our taxpayer money to communicate to us.
+So I'm asking myself, why do these people who have the bully pulpit at their disposal and who can go to any print source or any broadcast source and get all the time they want have to use our taxpayer money to communicate to us?

-Well, because we know they know we don't believe them, but it's also a SOP to the unions.
+Because they know we don't believe them, but it's also a SOP to the unions.

 Whenever you see all these monies, these funds being used to spread a message or to build this project, they're just slush funds.

-Well, not so fast because this afternoon, Rush, while I was listening to your show at the very beginning, during the first soft break, I actually heard an advertisement from the Health and Human Services Department paid for by the Medicare program.
+Well, not so fast because this afternoon, Rush, while I was listening to your show at the very beginning, during the first soft break, I actually heard an advertisement from the Health and Human Services Department paid for by the Medicare program to help inform people of the Medicare fraud enforcement provisions of the Obamacare legislation.

 Doesn't compute.